 In just a few short decades, innovators have developed devices with the capacity to learn and mimic many basic characteristics of human intelligence.
 If computing power continues to increase along its existing trajectory, it’s possible future humans (or other intelligent life) could easily create a universe simulation.

 Several well-known scientists and pioneers have expressed their support for simulation theory.
 As noted by Scientific American, during the 2016 Isaac Asimov Memorial Debate, scientist Neil deGrasse Tyson said the odds of our universe as simulated reality were 50-50.
 He pointed to the large intelligence gap between chimpanzees and humans despite our 98 percent DNA overlap, arguing that a creature many times our intelligence could both exist and potentially run simulations.

 Other arguments for simulation theory come from philosopher Nick Bostrum and theoretical physicist James Gates.
 In 2003, Bostrum suggested that advanced civilizations with massive computing power might decide to run simulations of their ancestors — us — and, given the sophistication of the technology, we wouldn’t know that we’re nothing more than computer programs.
 Gates, meanwhile, found “error-correcting codes” — similar in principle to those used in Web browsers — while studying equations about electrons and quarks, said Scientific American.
-Even more concerning if you’re worried about a simulated universe?
+Even more concerning if you’re worried about a universe simulation?
 It’s almost impossible to prove we’re in a real universe because any “evidence” could be part of the program.

 Evidence of a “Real” Existence?